blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - US kicks Panama out of Panama and makes the Panama canal
 - 1908 AD: Britain found oil in the Middle East
 - Qing dynasty of China is tired of Britan, France, Germany, Russia and Japan trying to conquer them so they dissolve and form the Republic of China, which is controlled by Yuan Shikai of the Qing Dynasty

----
-# Intermediate Note: Antisemitism and "Scientific" Racism
+> [!NOTE] INTERMEDIATE NOTE: Antisemitism and "Scientific" Racism
-- In the 1850s, French writer Joseph Arthur de Gobineau developed a theory of Aryan master race and Nordicism.
+>- In the 1850s, French writer Joseph Arthur de Gobineau developed a theory of Aryan master race and Nordicism.
-	- He was born in a French aristocratic family
+>	- He was born in a French aristocratic family
-	- His father was a military officer and a staunch royalist.
+>	- His father was a military officer and a staunch royalist.
-	- His mother was the daughter of a non-noble royal tax official
+>	- His mother was the daughter of a non-noble royal tax official
-	- He feared that his mother may have black ancestors
+>	- He feared that his mother may have black ancestors
-	- He wrote a lot about his hatred for French Revolution
+>	- He wrote a lot about his hatred for French Revolution
-	- He loved the Middle Ages, and preferred chivalry and knighthood compared to the norm of his time.
+>	- He loved the Middle Ages, and preferred chivalry and knighthood compared to the norm of his time.
-	- Someone describes him as a \*romantic\*, "with chivalrous ideas and spirit, dreaming of what was most noble and most grand"
+>	- Someone describes him as a \*romantic\*, "with chivalrous ideas and spirit, dreaming of what was most noble and most grand"
-		- [I must emphasize that this could've been the problem]
+>		- [I must emphasize that this could've been the problem]
-		- ["Romantics" caring about "beauty", and religions seeking "purity" - while love, which is defined as caring for another, goes unseen]
+>		- ["Romantics" caring about "beauty", and religions seeking "purity" - while love, which is defined as caring for another, goes unseen]
-	- He also worried his wife would have black ancestors due to slave owners taking slave mistresses.
+>	- He also worried his wife would have black ancestors due to slave owners taking slave mistresses.
-		- He was opposed to slavery for this contamination of whites
+>		- He was opposed to slavery for this contamination of whites
-	- His Novel "Ternove" was the first one with which he linked class with race
+>	- His Novel "Ternove" was the first one with which he linked class with race
-	- He wrote his theory of scientific racism in his book, "An Essay on the Inequality of the Human Races" and wanted to be remembered as its author.
+>	- He wrote his theory of scientific racism in his book, "An Essay on the Inequality of the Human Races" and wanted to be remembered as its author.
-	- Aside from that, in his time he was known as a poet and a writer, writing about his adventures in Iran and Brazil
+>	- Aside from that, in his time he was known as a poet and a writer, writing about his adventures in Iran and Brazil
-- Hitler
+> - Hitler
 ---

 - 1914: World War I